jxmot/markdown-render/test.md

 * Inline Resource Link - The `href` attribute will reference the *page* containing the resource on GitHub, and should open a new tab when clicked.

-* Embedded HTML - The `src` attribute will become an *absolute* path to the image, it will retain all other attributes that were present in the source.
+* Embedded HTML - The `src` attribute will become an *absolute* path to the image.
+And it will retain all other attributes that were present in the source.

+**NOTE :** All rendered images should retain all attributes, including `title`.

 ## Test 2